jmdejno/lil-codemods/transforms/component-property-ordering/README.md

 ## Usage

 ```
-npx lil-codemods component-property-ordering path/of/files/ or/some**/*glob.js
+npx lil-codemods run component-property-ordering path/of/files/ or/some**/*glob.js

 # or

 yarn global add lil-codemods
-lil-codemods component-property-ordering path/of/files/ or/some**/*glob.js
+lil-codemods run component-property-ordering path/of/files/ or/some**/*glob.js
 ```

 ## Input / Output